 When it comes to genetic engineering, there are two central questions: “What are the possibilities?”
 “What are the consequences?”

-Genetic engineering will soon allow researchers to quickly curate the natural world, whether they are trying to swap one gene for another, resurrect the woolly mammoth, or manipulate the genetics of an entire species.
-In this course, work with fellow students in a laboratory, sampling and extracting live DNA, running experiments such as PCR amplification, and learning how to alter the proteins in a string of cells to make them glow.
-Debate the ethics of genetic manipulation — with its goal to change organisms’ genetic makeup for the better — looking at the work happening today and how that will be shaping the future.
+The biotech industry is booming.
+Genetic engineering will soon allow researchers to quickly curate the natural world, whether they are trying to swap one gene for another or completely cut out a portion of genetic material from a particular gene in order to create humans resistant to diseases like HIV.
+In this course, sample and extract live DNA, run a PCR amplification, and learn how to alter the proteins in a string of cells to make them glow, detecting gene expression in transgenic organisms like E. coli.
+Debate the ethics of genetic manipulation — with its goal to change organisms’ genetic makeup for the better, you must also examine the potential unintended consequences— looking at the work happening today and how that will be shaping the future.
 Explore applications of stem cell research, use of gene therapies, and the power of the genome-editing technology CRISPR.
 From eradicating disease and eliminating food shortages to biological warfare and genetically engineered “perfect” humans, we’ll explore how applications of genetic engineering and synthetic biology are rapidly changing the map of our collective political, ethical, and biological future.

 You’re both fascinated and terrified by the applications of stem cell research.
 You’ve followed CRISPR science with intense fascination and love to debate the endless possibilities — and as-yet-unknown consequences — of genetic modification, cloning, gene editing, and biological warfare.
 Gear up to get hands-on: this course is for students who want to gain hands-on lab experience, hone their techniques, and get expert career advice from industry researchers.